-HIGHLIGHTS AND WHAT'S NEW FOR SFY 2023
+HIGHLIGHTS AND WHAT'S NEW FOR SFY 2024

 - This is a two-year, four capitalization grant DWSRF IUP.
-The federal budget was passed in March 2022, with Nebraska's FFY 2022 DWSRF capitalization grant estimated at \$7,008,000.
-This along with the BIL allotments for the general, LSL Replacement and emerging contaminants programs at \$17,992,000, \$28,350,000 and \$7,555,000, respectively, will bring just over \$61M of new program funding this fiscal year. - The SRF programs, in an effort to increase efficiency and accessibility, completed an initial Kaizen process improvement effort during the fall of 2021.
-Piloting of all improvements is ongoing with a planned full rollout after the noted funding is awarded.
-This will include a near full transition to electronic formats, along with the program staffing a fourth project manager - Ranking of projects will occur every other year, except for those with major scope changes. - Rates for fee and interest will be set at or below Market Rate for construction projects.
-Starting in January of 2023, rates will be determined from one third of the average 10-to-30-year Municipal Bond rates. - Planning and Design Loans will be available to municipalities to encourage pro-active planning efforts.
+The federal budget was passed in March 2023, with Nebraska's FFY 2023 DWSRF capitalization grant estimated at \$4,938,000.
+This along with the BIL allotments for the general, LSL Replacement and emerging contaminants programs at \$21,055,000, \$28,650,000, and \$7,640,000, respectively, will bring just over \$62M of new program funding this fiscal year.
+The LSL Replacement capitalization grant though will be applied for in FFY 2024. - The SRF programs, in an effort to increase efficiency and accessibility, completed an initial Kaizen process improvement effort during the fall of 2021.
+By then end of calendar year 2023 all major program improvements will be implemented, including a standard operating procedures manual. - Rates for fee and interest will be set at or below Market Rate for construction projects.
+Rates will be determined from one third of the average 10-to-30-year Municipal Bond rates. - During the bypass period, Planning and Design Loans may be available to municipalities to encourage pro-active planning efforts.
 Planning and Design Loans will have an interest rate of 0%, with a 0.5% administrative fee, and a maximum of five-year term. - Funding to address Emerging Contaminants will be limited to those that resolve manganese issues, concentrations approaching EPA's public health advisory level of 300 μg/l.
-Sampling will also be performed to determine the presence, if any, of Per- and Polyfluoroalkyl Substances (PFAS/PFOA) in PWSs. - MHI ACS five-year data was updated to the current 2016-2020 data information for this IUP. - The disadvantaged community definition, and thus eligibility for forgiveness assistance, was revised to include multiple different options for both the program and communities to consider.
-See Appendix E.
+Baseline sampling will also be performed to determine the presence, if any, of Per- and Polyfluoroalkyl Substances (PFAS/PFOA) in PWSs. - MHI ACS five-year data will continue to use the 2016-2020 data information for this IUP. - Small revisions were made to the disadvantaged community definition, and thus eligibility for forgiveness assistance, still relying on the multiple different options for both the program and communities to consider.
+See Appendix E. - For the LSL Replacement program there will be a drop of borrowing rates to 0% and an increase to an across the board 62% forgiveness percentage.
+A 10% increase in grant assistance for mechanical LSL inventory efforts (e.g., potholing, hydro-vacuum excavation, etc.) will be provided, if applicable, and first rights for return borrowing on outstanding LSL principal balances.